-Winners will be notified in July 2013 and the awards presented on October 25, 2013 at the Alumni Awards Banquet.
+Winners will be notified in July 2015 and the awards presented at the Alumni Awards Banquet.

-The College of Architecture and Planning will host the Annual Alumni Awards Banquet on Friday, October 25, 2013, at the Alumni Center.
-Six exceptional alumni, along with the Charles M. Sappenfield Award of Excellence recipient, will be honored during the dinner.
+The College of Architecture and Planning will host the Annual Alumni Awards Banquet on Thursday, April 9, 2015, at the Alumni Center.
+Five exceptional alumni, along with the Charles M. Sappenfield Award of Excellence recipient, will be honored during the dinner.
 The cost to attend the dinner is $27 per person.
 Reservations can be made by contacting Lori Pence at 765-285-5879 or firstname.lastname@example.org.

 The Distinguished Alumnus Award is given to selected alumni with 15 years or more of professional experience who have achieved positions of influence and national or international reputations in their fields.

 Awards of Outstanding Achievement are made to selected alumni who are making outstanding contributions to their profession and to society.
 The following alumni have been selected as 2014 recipients for this award:

 The Charles M. Sappenfield Award of Excellence is named in honor of the founding Dean of the College, under whose leadership it opened its doors in the fall of 1966.
 This award is given to professors chosen by the alumni represented by the Governing Board “in recognition of outstanding dedication, contribution and commitment to the education of the students of the College of Architecture and Planning.”
-Professor Emeritus of Architecture, Paul Laseau, is the 2013 award winner.
+Associate Professor of Architecture, Andrea Swartz, is the 2014 award winner.